The Langham LondonPerfectly located close to Oxford Circus, The Langham, London was Europe's original 'grand hotel'

-Perfectly located at the top of Regent Street, The Langham, London opened as Europe's first 'grand hotel' in 1865.
-Following an exciting £80m transformation, she exudes a graceful and timeless elegance, blending a sense of the past with the style of today.
+Located at the top of Regent Street, The Langham, London opened as Europe's first 'grand hotel' in 1865.
+This venue exudes a graceful and timeless elegance, blending a sense of the past with the style of today.

 The Langham, London opened in 1865 as Europe's first purpose built 'grand hotel'.
 The hotel had over 300 bedrooms, making it the largest hotel in London, it had its own water supply from an artesian well (hence the name of the hotel's bar), it had the very novel 'rising rooms', hydraulically operated lifts which people flocked to see and each room had hot and cold running water.

 After the second world war the hotel was occupied by the BBC and was bought outright in 1965.
 In 1986 it was sold to the Ladbroke Group for £26m and eventually reopened as the Langham Hilton in 1991 after a £100m refurbishment.
 The hotel is now part of Langham Hotels International (based in Hong Kong) and is the flagship hotel of the group.